khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 - ideas to consider regarding making sense of the world i.e. sensemaking including secular meditation techniques with focus on auditory entrainment

 ### homework
-- explore whether how objective your sensemaking is
+- explore how objective your sensemaking is
 - progress with your assignment

 <br>